elax46/custom-brand-icons/README.md

 If you want to integrate icons or change errors in the documentation do not hesitate to open a pull request remember to open it on the dev branch

 # Thanks

-thanks to for @mutzl your contribution
+Thanks, as always, to the precious contribution to @rchiileea for the creation of the required icons!

 # Support the project
 Do you like these icons?
 Support the project with a pizza 🍕🍕